crfroehlich/bloog/content/editing/rich_content.md

 order: 2
 ---

-BooGi, in addition to standard Markdown elements, offers additinal components which support you in building beautiful, rich pages.
+HikingMyDesk, in addition to standard Markdown elements, offers additinal components which support you in building beautiful, rich pages.
 You can embed these components in the content of each page.
 It's simple -- really anyone can do it :smiley: